⏳ 14 min read · Last updated: August 2026

 🔍 Why Are the Leaves Turning Yellow?

-Yellowing leaves on your setup almost always point to an out-of-range pH.
-When pH climbs past 6.5, iron absorption shuts down and the youngest leaves go pale first, even though nutrients are physically present in the water.
-Test the solution before changing anything else.
+Yellowing almost always points to pH rather than hunger.
+Once pH climbs past 6.5, iron absorption shuts down.
+The youngest leaves pale first, even though the food is right there.
+Test the solution before changing anything else, because adding more nutrient at this point makes it worse.

 🩹 Dealing With Root Rot in Warm Apartments